 “We are so very grateful for Feeders Supply and the more than 65,000 animals they helped us place into forever homes since 1997.
 Feeders Supply was one of the first pet supply stores in the country to partner with an animal shelter, and they are a big reason why Louisville is a leader in the pet adoption movement.
 We will continue to partner with them in a variety of ways that do not include permanent adoption centers,” said Karen Koenig, KHS Vice President of Animal Welfare.

 “Feeders Supply feels fortunate to have had a 23-year partnership with Kentucky Humane Society,” said Brannon Dixon, CEO of Feeders Supply Company.
 “While we are disappointed that KHS is closing the seven permanent adoption centers in our stores, we do look forward to continuing our partnership in other ways and supporting their vital pet retention and education programs.”

 Koenig says that in addition to offering the state’s largest selection of adoptable pets, KHS plans to continue to expand pet retention services, as they see this is the best way to keep pets out of shelters in the first place.

 “Thanks to private support, we can offer a wide variety of services to help struggling pet owners, including low-cost spay/neuter surgeries, behavior training, over-the-phone counseling, and pet food and veterinary assistance,” said Koenig.
-“The goal is help families keep their pets healthy and in their homes, where they are happiest."
+“The goal is to help families keep their pets healthy and in their homes, where they are happiest.”